German stocks - Factors to watch on March 5

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT, March 5 The DAX top-30 index looked set to open 0.2 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0717 GMT.
+FRANKFURT, March 5 Germany's DAX top-30 index was set to open 0.2 percent higher on Thursday, according to premarket data from brokerage Lang & Schwarz at 0732 GMT.

 The following are some of the factors that may move German stocks: